jflex-de/jflex/README.md

 #### Build with Bazel

-JFlex can be build with Bazel.
+JFlex can be built with Bazel.
 [Migration to Bazel][migration-bazel] is still work in progress, concerning the test suite, for instance.

 You need [Bazel][bazel].